-I have worked in mental health and healing for 12 years and have experience working with issues of trauma, anxiety and depression, transitions, grief and loss, relationship and communication difficulties, body image, cultural identity, shame, and self-esteem.
+I have worked in mental health and healing for over 15 years and have experience working with issues of trauma, anxiety and depression, transitions, grief and loss, dissociation, body image, cultural identity, shame, and self-esteem.

 I draw on these trainings and knowledge to provide feminist, relational, strengths-based therapy in a safe and nurturing environment.
 My hope is to collaborate with clients to explore and manage emotional challenges using warmth and humor, while holding a respect for the sacred and serious work of personal growth and healing.